SDM-2021-16-SpongeBob/simple-todo-list/docs/Requirement.md

 - Add To-Do task (MVP)
 - Delete To-Do task (MVP)
+- Finish To-Do task (MVP)
 - Show the existing To-Do task (MVP)
 - Provide help documentation (MVP)
+- Users register, login, log off
+- Save the tasks in different txt files
 - Countdown
 - When the countdown is over, remind the user

 ## Current processes (model)

+New task: User come up with a new task -> User take out the pen and notebook -> user write it down

 ## Required processes (model)

+New task: User come up with a new task -> User log the tasks in the programe -> Save the tasks into a file

 ## Law, rules, standards

+The users' privacy should be protected by login system

 ## Requirement list

+Gathering of software requirements and analysis of the project.
+Product design.
+Implementation/Coding.
+Testing.
+Deployment.
+Maintenance.

 ## Dictionary

+Name of the data item
+Aliases
+Description/purpose
+Related data items
+Range of values
+Data structure definition/Forms